 The Department of Energy’s Office of Science and National Nuclear Security Administration supports the DOE CSGF.
 Its specific objectives are:

-- To strengthen ties between the national academic community and DOE laboratories so the fellowship’s multidisciplinary nature builds the national scientific community.
+- To strengthen collaborative ties between the academic community and DOE National Laboratories so the fellowship’s multidisciplinary nature builds the national community of scientists.